Instant centre of rotation: Instant center of a wheel rolling without slipping

 Consider the planar movement of a circular wheel rolling without slipping on a linear road; see sketch 3.
 The wheel rotates around its axis M, which translates in a direction parallel to the road.
 The point of contact P of the wheel with road does not slip, which means the point P has zero velocity with respect to the road.
 Thus, at the instant the point P on the wheel comes in contact with the road it becomes an instant center.

 The set of points of the moving wheel that become instant centers is the circle itself, which defines the moving centrode.
 The points in the fixed plane that correspond to these instant centers is the line of the road, which defines the fixed centrode.

 The velocity vector of a point A in the wheel is perpendicular to the segment AP and is proportional to the length of this segment.
-In particular, the velocities of points in the wheel are determined by the angular velocity of the wheel in rotation around P. The velocity vectors of a number of points are illustrated in sketch 3.
+In particular, the velocities of points in the wheel are determined by the angular velocity of the wheel in rotation around P. The velocity vectors of a number of points are illustrated in sketch 3 and can be calculated using the following equation:

+where $\vec v$ is velocity of point A, $\vec \omega$ angular velocity of wheel and $\vec r_{A}$ vector from point P to A.

 The further a point in the wheel is from the instant center P, the proportionally larger its speed.
 Therefore, the point at the top of the wheel moves in the same direction as the center M of the wheel, but twice as fast, since it is twice the distance away from P. All points that are a distance equal to the radius of the wheel 'r' from point P move at the same speed as the point M but in different directions.
 This is shown for a point on the wheel that has the same speed as M but moves in the direction tangent to the circle around P.